Mobile Alert Review Summary

 Outside The Home – Works Everywhere There Is Good Cellular Coverage

 If the elderly user has the portable base unit in their pocket or purse, the traditional range number really does not have much impact.
-If they are activating a call through a neck pendant and the portable base unit is in their purse, the distance would be just a few feet away or less, well within the 350 feet range for activation by remote control.
+If they are activating a call through a neck pendant and the portable base unit is in their purse, the distance is usually just a few feet away or less.
+This is well within the 350 feet max range for activation by remote control.

 Mobile Guardian’s portable base unit is carried around when the elderly user is out and about.
 When they return home, the unit should be returned to the charging cradle.
 According to specifications, each full charge takes about 2 hours.
 When fully charged, the battery will last up to 24 hours on standby.
 This is designed to be sufficient for most day uses.